A proof of the Grothendieck-Serre conjecture on principal bundles over regular local rings containing infinite fields: Introduction

 \section{Introduction}

+Assume that $U$ is a regular scheme.
+Let $\bG$ be a reductive $U$-group scheme, that is, $\bG$ is affine and smooth as a $U$-scheme and, moreover, the geometric fibers of $\bG$ are connected reductive algebraic groups (see~\cite[Exp.~XIX, Def.~2.7]{SGA3-3}).

-Assume that $U$ is a regular scheme, $\bG$ is a reductive $U$-group scheme.
-Recall that a $U$-scheme $\cG$ with an action of $\bG$ is called \emph{a principal $\bG$-bundle over $U$}, if $\cG$ is faithfully flat over $U$ and the action is simple transitive, that is, the natural morphism $\bG\times_U\cG\to\cG\times_U\cG$ is an isomorphism, see~\cite[Section~6]{FGA}.
-It is well known that such a bundle is trivial locally in \'etale topology but in general not in Zariski topology.
-Grothendieck and Serre conjectured that $\cG$ is trivial locally in Zariski topology, if it is trivial generically.
-More precisely \begin{conjecture} Let $R$ be a regular local ring, let $K$ be its field of fractions.
-Let $\bG$ be a reductive group scheme over $U:=\spec R$, let $\cG$ be a principal $\bG$-bundle.
-If $\cG$ is trivial over $\spec K$, then it is trivial.
+Recall that a $U$-scheme $\cG$ with an action of $\bG$ is called \emph{a principal $\bG$-bundle over~$U$}, if $\cG$ is faithfully flat and quasi-compact over $U$ and the action is simply transitive, that is, the natural morphism $\bG\times_U\cG\to\cG\times_U\cG$ is an isomorphism (see~\cite[Sect.~6]{FGA}).
+It is well known that such a bundle is trivial locally in the \'etale topology but in general not in the Zariski topology.
+Grothendieck and Serre conjectured that if $\cG$ is generically trivial, then it is locally trivial in the Zariski topology (see~\cite[Remarque, p.31]{Se}, \cite[Remarque 3, p.26-27]{Gr1}, and~\cite[Remarque~1.11.a]{Gr2}).
+More precisely, the following conjecture is widely attributed to them. \begin{conjecture} Let $R$ be a regular local ring, let $K$ be its field of fractions.
+Let~$\bG$ be a reductive group scheme over $U:=\spec R$, let $\cG$ be a principal $\bG$-bundle.
+If~$\cG$ is trivial over $\spec K$, then it is trivial.
 Equivalently, the map of non-abelian cohomology pointed sets

-induced by the inclusion of $R$ into $K$, has a trivial kernel. \end{conjecture} The main result of this paper is a proof of this conjecture for regular local rings $R$, containing infinite fields.
-Our proof was inspired by the theory of affine Grassmannians.
-It also uses significantly the geometric part of the paper~\cite{PSV} by the second author with A.~Stavrova and N.~Vavilov.

-Our result implies that two principal $\bG$-bundles over $U$ are isomorphic, if they are isomorphic over $\spec K$ as proved in the next section.
-This result is new even for constant group schemes (that is, for group schemes coming from the ground field).
+induced by the inclusion of $R$ into $K$ has a trivial kernel. \end{conjecture} The main result of this paper is the following theorem. \begin{theorem*} The above conjecture holds if $R$ is a regular local ring containing an infinite field. \end{theorem*} The theorem has the following corollary. \begin{corollary*} Notation as in the conjecture, two principal $\bG$-bundles over $U$ that become isomorphic upon restriction to $\spec K$ are isomorphic. \end{corollary*} This result is new even for constant group schemes (that is, for group schemes coming from the ground field).

-Recall that a part of the Gersten conjecture asserts that the natural homomorphism of $\mathrm K$-groups $\mathrm K_q(R)\to\mathrm K_q(K)$ is injective.
-Very roughly speaking, the Grothendieck--Serre conjecture is a non-abelian version of this part of the Gersten conjecture.